GenericMappingTools/oversight/governance.md

 * Make decisions about the overall scope, vision and direction of The Project.
 * Make decisions about strategic collaborations with other organizations or individuals.
-* Make decisions about specific technical issues, features, bugs and pull requests.
-They are the primary mechanism of guiding the code review process and merging pull requests.
 * Make decisions about the Services that are run by The Project and manage those Services for the benefit of The Project and Community.
 * Make decisions when regular Community discussion doesn’t produce consensus on